Icybee/Patron/README.md

 ## Documentation

+The package is documented as part of the [ICanBoogie][] framework [documentation](http://icanboogie.org/docs/).
 You can generate the documentation for the package and its dependencies with the `make doc` command.
-The documentation is generated in the `docs` directory.
+The documentation is generated in the `build/docs` directory.
 [ApiGen](http://apigen.org/) is required.
 The directory can later be cleaned with the `make clean` command.